Florida Institute of Education

 The Florida Institute of Education created and implemented the FIE Strategic Coaching Model to help build capacity of teachers and address the school readiness gap between children living in poverty and their more affluent peers.
 Initially, the model focused on improving teacher skills in the areas of reading aloud, oral language, letter/sound knowledge, phonological awareness, and emergent writing.

 Concept maps are two-dimensional, hierarchical diagrams depicting relationships among concepts.
 Their use helps individuals visualize the structure of the mapped knowledge.
 The construction of concept maps helps transform non-spatial information into connected webs and, as a result, supports the development of spatial thinking both on the part of the mapper as well as those reading the maps.
-Concept mapping was used to organize the FIE Annual Report and is used to present the Table of Contents.

 Research and Evaluation